OAPadilla/film-trends-and-recs-twitter-bot/README.md

 Automates the twitter bot's functionalities on a schedule and uses StreamListener to receive twitter messages in real time.
 The Tweepy library was used for accessing the Twitter API.

 ### letterboxd_scraper.py, sqlite_db.py
-Web scraper using the Selenium and BeautifulSoup libraries to collect Letterboxd’s most popular films of the week and a user’s recent movie entries and wish list.
+A web scraper to collect Letterboxd’s most popular films of the week and a user’s recent movie entries and wish list using the Selenium and BeautifulSoup libraries.
 The collected data is stored on a SQLite database.

 ### recommender.py, tmdb_api.py
 A content-based movie recommender system based on the cosine similarities between vectorized film attributes from a generated user profile and a TMDb dataset using the Pandas and Scikit-learn libraries.